-Blue mackerel are taken by a variety of methods, including bottom longline, bottom pair trawl, beach-seine, bottom trawl, drift net, dip net, Danish seine, handline, lampara, mid-water trawl, purse seine, lobster pot, ring net, surface longline, setnet, and troll.
+Blue mackerel are taken by a variety of methods, including bottom longline, bottom pair trawl, beachseine, bottom trawl, drift net, dip net, Danish seine, handline, lampara, mid-water trawl, purse seine, lobster pot, ring net, surface longline, setnet, and troll.
 However, for many of these methods the catch is very low.
 Most catch is taken north of latitude 43° S (Kaikoura).
 The largest and most consistent catches have been from the target purse seine fishery in EMA 1, 2 and 7, and as non-target catch in the jack mackerel mid-water trawl fishery in EMA 7.
-Figure 1 shows the historical landings and TACC values for these three main stocks.
-Since 1983-84 the catch of blue mackerel in New Zealand waters has grown substantially (Table 2), primarily in the purse seine fishery in EMA 1.
+Historical estimated and recent reported blue mackeral landings and TACCs are shown in Tables 2 and 3, while Figure 1 shows the historical landings and TACC values for these three main stocks.
+Since 1983-84 the catch of blue mackerel in New Zealand waters has grown substantially (Table 3), primarily in the purse seine fishery in EMA 1.

 Most blue mackerel purse seine catch comes from the Bay of Plenty (BoP) and East Northland, where it is primarily taken between July and December.
 Purse seine fishing effort on blue mackerel has been strongly influenced by the availability and market value of other pelagic species, particularly skipjack tuna and kahawai, with effort increasing as limits have been placed on the purse seine catch of kahawai.
 Total catches peaked in 1991-92 at more than 15 000 t, of which 60-70% was taken by purse seine.
-More recently, commercial landings of over 12 500 t were taken in 1998-99 (13 500 t), 2000-01 (13 100 t)
+More recently, commercial landings of over 12 500 t were taken in 1998-99 (13 500 t), 2000-01 (13 100 t) and 2004-05 (12 750 t), with the highest landings recorded in EMA 1 and EMA 7.

-and 2004-05 (12 750 t), with the highest landings recorded in EMA 1 and EMA 7.
 EMA 1 landings exceeded the TACC in 2004-05, 2006-07, 2009-10 and 2011-12.
 The purse seine fishery accounted for 92% of the total EMA 1 landings in 2004-05.